AnsariArman/ExpenseTracker/README.md

 This is a financial tracking application built using React Native, Redux, and Material UI components.
-The app allows users to track their income and expenses by adding transactions with a category, amount, and date.
+The app allows users to track their income and expenses by adding transactions with a category, amount, date , and delete transaction history.
 The app also displays the total balance, total income, and total expenses.

 Functionalities: